‘Win or lose,’ Sotto says he’ll vote to confirm Gina Lopez

 READ: Pacquiao throws support behind Lopez confirmation

 Sotto and Pacquiao, who belong to the majority bloc in the Senate, though admitted that Lopez had a 50-50 chance of getting the CA’s approval.
-IDL
+IDL/rga

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.